oSoWoSo/disroot-howto/pages/02.User/02.GDPR/01.Nextcloud/01.Bookmarks/docs.en.md

         - docs
 ---

-Exporting your bookmark data stored on the cloud is very easy with disroot.
+Exporting your bookmark data stored on the cloud is very easy with **Disroot**.

 1. Login to the [cloud](https://cloud.disroot.org)

-2. Select bookmark app
+2. Select Bookmark app
 <br>
 ![](en/select_app.gif)